ricsam/react-tanstack-table-ui/README.md

 ## Features

 - 📜 Based on [TanStack Table](https://tanstack.com/table)
-- 🚀 Virtualized and performance optimized
+- 🚀 Made for a lot of data
 - 🎨 Multiple skins (Material UI, Tailwind, and more)
 - 🔌 Extensible architecture for custom skins
-- 📦 Modular packages for flexible integration

 Check out a demo on https://rttui-docs.vercel.app/#live-demo